maithilish/scoopi-scraper/notes/appnotes.md

 JM starts JobRunner and Monitor.
 Monitor is a ScheduledExecutor which monitors shutdown conditions every second (scoopi.monitor.timerPeriod).
 On each scheduled run, it checks whether payloads queue is empty and all tasks in poolService (poolService.isDone()) are completed.
 If true, it sets StateFliper.tmState to DONE and then asks StateFliper to try to change its state to SHUTDOWN (from DONE or READY).

 StateFliper first calls IShutdown.setDone() which marks node as done as there is not pending task in node.
 Next it calls IShutdown.tryShutdown() (cluster or solo) and pass a function (to change tmState).
 Shutdown consults jobStore (cluster or solo) and executes the passed function if 1. all nodes and job store done or 2. cancel is set.
 The executed function changes the tmState to SHUTDOWN.
-If any node is not done it means that some task is still running in poolService in that node which inturn may create some new job, so all nodes should wait.
+If any node is not done it means that some task is still running in poolService in that node which in turn may create some new job, so all nodes should wait.
 Same is true if some job is pending in jobStore.

 In short, on monitor's schedule run if no task is pending at node level (payload queue is empty and no task pending in pool service) then node is marked as done and like wise if all nodes are done (means no jobs in jobStore and all nodes are done) at that time then StateFliper.TMState is changed to SHUTDOWN.